About me

 1.1 Complex Chemistry in Low-Metallicity Environments

 As part of a collaborative effort, I’m currently involved in a project focused on identifying more hot molecular cores in the Magellanic Clouds.
 We're working on measuring metallicity in their local environments and, where possible, comparing gas-phase and dust-grain surface abundances.
-The aim is to expand the statistical sample of these objects and explore their chemical composition—ultimately deepening our understanding of how complex chemistry unfolds under low-metallicity conditions.
+The aim is to expand the statistical sample of these objects and explore their chemical composition—ultimately deepening our understanding of how complex chemistry unfolds under low-metallicity conditions ( Sewilo et al. 2025, Broadmeadow et al. 2025).

 1.2 Rotating Structures in Dense Cores